 Wouldn’t You Rather be Holding 32 DDs?

 Daniel Defense applied the same innovation it used on its rails and weapon systems to its new magazine: the DD Magazine.
-One again, the company pushed the status quo by adding to the tradition 30-round magazine’s capacity.
+Once again, the company pushed the status quo by adding to the traditional 30-round magazine’s capacity.
 This groundbreaking magazine delivered durability, reliability, and an additional two rounds.